Crazytieguy/llm-math-debate/README.md

 ## Current state

 - [x] Find a dataset of step by step solutions to math problems.
 The solutions should be simple enough for fine=tuned open source models to at least classify correctly.
 Dataset chosen - the relevant subset of [AMPS](https://github.com/hendrycks/math).
+- [x] Filter and process AMPS to exclude mistakes and format the data nicer.
 - [x] Write the code and prompts necessary for inserting errors into correct solutions with GPT-4.
 - [ ] Find an open source model that when fine tuned as a solution classifier gets decent but not great accuracy.
 This will be the judge.
 - [ ] Find an open source model that gets significantly better accuracy than the judge model.
 This will be the debater.